scuzzydude/asimov/asimov.md

 I think this is a principle that will gain universal acceptance.
 There is already precedence for this.
 For Intellectual Property - immaterial expressions of genius covered by copyright -- we have the public domain.
 Some period of time after the creator of work dies, the rights fall to the public.
 This allows income from this IP to revert to heirs but does not perpetuate beyond the expiration of copyright or patent.
 This seems fair, as the creator and his family benefit, but the long term appreciation of the value of his genius over time benefits humanity as a whole.

 Think of physical art.
-A painter sells a picture for a large sum, maybe \$50,000 and it becomes property of some billionaire[^3] collector.
+A painter sells a picture for a large sum, maybe \$50,000 and it becomes property of some billionaire[^4] collector.
 Appreciation in value due to the painter's genius is conferred to the billionaire, not the creator or his family, and not to the greater benefit of all of humanity.
-However, the appreciation in value is due to humanity's appreciation of the genius, not the billionaires.
+However, the appreciation in value is due to humanity's appreciation of the genius, not the billionaire's.

 Creators of IP -- writers, musicians, filmmakers, digital designers and even coders, generally feel they get the short end of the stick compared to the creators of physical goods, because their work is difficult to protect from copying -- the classic double spend problem.
 In terms of extracting value from vanity -- this easily duplication allows them to have the ability to completely fulfill any level of short-term demand.
-Fashionable IP artists -- genius, the highly talented, the mediocre and the awful - can extract large amounts of value in the present, as well as the appreciation value of their potential genius for a couple of generations, depending on the medium.[^4]
+Fashionable IP artists -- genius, the highly talented, the mediocre and the awful - can extract large amounts of value in the present, as well as the appreciation value of their potential genius for a couple of generations, depending on the medium.[^5]

 The painter?
 He hopes that his work becomes fashionable in his productive lifetime, and that his genius is recognized while his family still has paintings to sell.